 In order to truly heal tooth decay, it’s crucial to increase nutrition during when you are oil pulling.
 We enjoy a diet rich in traditional foods like bone broth, sauerkraut, yogurt, kefir, animal proteins, and sourdough.
 If you need help making the switch to more whole foods in your diet, check out my book.
 It can also be helpful to supplement with cod liver oil to get extra Vitamin A and D into the diet.
 It’s important to find to choose a product that has a 10 to 1 ratio of Vitamin A to Vitamin D. This is the ratio at which these vitamins are best absorbed and utilized.
 When Jeremy and I feel the need to supplement, we take two capsules daily of the Twinlab brand Norwegian Cod Liver Oil which equals 5000 IU of Vitamin A and 540 IU of Vitamin D a day.

 Oil Pulling Long Term

 Some people are concerned about the idea of making coc0nut oil pulling a long term habit.
-Our personal experience has been that oil pulling is a gentle and sustainable tooth care routine.
-Our teeth have been stronger and cleaner since we began, and after three years, we are not experiencing any negative side effects.
+Our personal experience after 8 years is that oil pulling is a gentle and sustainable tooth care routine.
+Our teeth have been stronger and cleaner since we began, and we have never experienced any negative side effects.